Save St. John Point

-Mayne Island Parks & Recreation Commission
+- Mayne Island Parks & Recreation Commission

-Capital Regional District
+- Capital Regional District

-TD Friends of the Earth
+- TD Friends of the Environment

-Government of British Columbia
+- Government of British Columbia

-Green Angels Woodchoppers
+- Green Angels Woodchoppers

-For a complete list of those groups and corporations that have assisted the Mayne Island Conservancy Society financially and to learn about our project partners please visit our Supporters page.
+For a complete list of those groups and corporations that have assisted the Mayne Island Conservancy Society financially and to learn about our project partners please visit our Supporters

 We also offer particular thanks to our individual donors and members who do so much to propel the organization with their enthusiasm and generosity.
-If you would like to join the Mayne Island Conservancy Society - dues $5.00 per year - or assist in any other way, an on-line form can be found on our How You Can Help page.
+If you would like to join the Mayne Island Conservancy Society - dues $5.00 per year - or assist in any other way, an on-line form can be found on our How You Can Help

 Staff & Volunteers

-From time to time the Society hires staff under contract to assist with the execution of projects and day to day administrative functions - pictured at right: last summer's staff roster: Leanna Boyer, Rob Underhill and Rheanna Drennan at the MICS display at the 2012 Fall Fair.
+the summer 2012 staff roster: Leanna Boyer, Rob Underhill and Rheanna Drennan at the MICS display at the Fall Fair.
 Current employees are featured on our Board and Staff

 There are many opportunities to be involved in the Conservancy's projects.
 At the beginning of the year we will be most active in the Stewardship arena.
 For information on how you might participate visit the project's Community Involvement page.
 In the Spring there will be a need for assistance with Shoreline Care as well.
 Meanwhile contact information and details of specific volunteer activities are to be found here